A Family Affair

 Jeremy and me

-Phil helps me with correspondence and promotion, and he developed this website for me.
+He is my first editor, my chauffeur to school visits, my companion on overseas trips, and he helps me with correspondence and promotion.
+He developed this website for me.
 Although he once told me I should go out and "get a real job," he has been supportive of my writing.
 Through failure and success, my family has stuck by me.

 As you can see, in many ways in the Russell household, writing is a family affair.